gchq/stroom-docs/content/en/docs/user-guide/data-receipt/data-receipt-rules.md

 ---
-title: "Preview Features (experimental)"
-linkTitle: "Preview Features"
+title: "Data Receipt Rules"
+linkTitle: "Data Receipt Rules"
-weight: 20
+weight: 10
-date: hdate
+date: 2026-02-05
 tags:
 description: >
-  Preview features in Stroom version 7.11.
-  Preview features are somewhat experimental in nature and are therefore subject to breaking changes in future releases.
+  Describes the process of creating Data Receipt Rules to control whether data received by Stroom or Stroom Proxy is Accepted, Rejected or Dropped.
 ---

-## Pathways

-Trace logs describe the operation of applications and user interactions with applications.
-Pathways is designed to analyse trace logs over a period of time and remember patterns of activity.
-The intent is for Pathways to identify unexpected behaviour or changes to services once regular behaviour has been learnt.

-Once trace logs have been added to a Plan B store it can be analysed with Pathways.
-Pathways examines trace logs and identifies unique paths in trace logs between methods or service calls, e.g. A -> B -> C.
-It also records alternate paths, e.g. A -> B -> D.
-Each path is remembered by Pathways and logged to an output stream.
-Whenever a new unique path is found the fact is logged so that it is easy to identify changes.

-Pathways also records and monitors changes to span attributes within traces.

-Pathways makes no judgement about the changes it logs, it is up to users to add analytic rules to fire against pathway logs.

-## Data Receipt Rules

-Data Receipt Rules is a new feature that serves as an alternative to the existing feed status checking performed by Stroom Proxy and Stroom.
+Data Receipt Rules serves as an alternative to the legacy feed status checking performed by Stroom Proxy and Stroom.
 It provides a much richer mechanism for controlling which received data streams are Received, Rejected or Dropped.
 It allows anyone with the _Manage Data Receipt Rules_ Application Permission to create one or more rules to controls the receipt of data.